Continuous-variable quantum communication: Continuous-variable quantum key distribution

-At the component level, early experiments focused on Si-integrated homodyne detectors.
-In~\cite{Raffaelli2018}, an electronic-to-shot-noise clearance of 11~dB at 150~MHz was achieved, while the device was also used to produce random numbers at 1.2 Gbit/s.
-The experiment in~\cite{Bruynsteen2021} combined a Si optical front end and a custom integrated transimpedance amplifier designed in a 100~nm GaAs pHEMT technology, showing enhanced stability, bandwidth, and noise performance for the developed photonic-electronic balanced homodyne detector.
-The clearance was 28~dB and the shot-noise-limited bandwidth exceeded 20 GHz.
-In~\cite{Jia2023}, the silicon-on-insulator platform was used for a time-domain balanced homodyne detector, which features a common mode rejection ratio of 86.9~dB, a clearance of 19.42~dB, and a quantum efficiency of 38\%.
-This performance enabled CV-QKD with a secret key generation rate of 0.01~bits/pulse at 50~km.
-Still on the detection side,~\cite{Milovancev2021} showed first the use of commercially available die-level components for balanced homodyne detection, with a clearance exceeding 20~dB and a common mode rejection ratio of 50~dB at 1~GHz, and then, in~\cite{Milovancev2024}, a receiver combining Si and BiCMOS, featuring much lower noise than wire-bonded counterparts at equivalent bandwidth.
-This performance was compatible with a key rate of up to 30~Mbit/s at 10~km, considering CV-QKD with Gaussian modulation and an untrusted receiver assumption.
+At the component level, early experiments focused on Si-integrated homodyne detectors. by~\cite{Raffaelli2018}, an electronic-to-shot-noise clearance of 11~dB at 150~MHz was achieved, while the device was also used to produce random numbers at 1.2 Gbps.
+The experiment by~\cite{Bruynsteen2021} combined a Si optical front end and a custom integrated transimpedance amplifier designed with a 100~nm GaAs pseudomorphic high-electron-mobility transistor technology, showing enhanced stability, bandwidth, and noise performance for the developed photonic-electronic balanced homodyne detector.
+The clearance was 28~dB, and the shot-noise-limited bandwidth exceeded 20 GHz. ~\cite{Jia2023} used the silicon-on-insulator platform for a time-domain balanced homodyne detector, that featured a common-mode rejection ratio of 86.9~dB, a clearance of 19.42~dB, and a quantum efficiency of 38\%.
+This performance enabled CV QKD with a secret key generation rate of 0.01~bits/pulse at 50~km.
+Still on the detection side,~\cite{Milovancev2021} showed first the use of commercially available die-level components for balanced homodyne detection, with a clearance exceeding 20~dB and a common mode rejection ratio of 50~dB at 1~GHz.
+Then~\cite{Milovancev2024} presented a receiver combining Si and BiCMOS and featuring much lower noise than wire-bonded counterparts at an equivalent bandwidth.
+This performance was compatible with a key rate of up to 30~Mbps at 10~km when considering CV QKD with Gaussian modulation and an untrusted receiver assumption.